r4ch45/charterful/notebooks/markdown/3-what-affects-efficiency.md

 # fig2 = m.plot_components(forecast)
 ```

-# How does Temperature interact with CV?
+# How does Temperature interact?

 ```python